AdS gravastar and bulk-cone singularities: Conclusion and discussion

 There are many open problems which we would like to consider.
-In this note, we have only considered the simplest model of four-dimensional AdS gravastar, but we could possibly construct more general gravastar geometries in other dimensionalities.
+In this note, we have only considered the simplest model of a four-dimensional AdS gravastar, but it is possible to construct more general gravastar geometries in other dimensions.
 One important problem is the stability of these geometries.
 It was claimed that the asymptotic flat gravastar is unstable due to nonlinear instabilities, see, e.g., \cite{Cardoso:2014sna}.
 We hope the current setup would be helpful for the issue of nonlinear instabilities.
 In particular, we would like to know the final state of the geometry due to the non-linear instability.
 As the dual CFT is expected to be thermalized after some time, AdS/CFT correspondence suggests that the final geometry is black hole.
 It is also important to examine the cases of other black hole alternatives, such as, boson stars (see, e.g., \cite{Cardoso:2019rvt}).
+We are currently trying to reveal the generic features of bulk-cone singularities associated with black hole alternatives.